-Creative Facility In November 2022, the Company amended and restated its credit facility agreement to increase the commitment to \$2.0 billion, from \$1.8 billion and extend the maturity to November 2027.
+In November 2022, the Company amended and restated its credit facility agreement to increase the commitment to \$2.0 billion, from \$1.8 billion and extend the maturity to November 2027.
 The facility may be used to provide liquidity for general corporate purposes (including acquisitions or support for its commercial paper program).
 There were no outstanding borrowings under the credit facility as of December 31, 2022 and 2021.
-Based on the Company's current credit ratings, the cost of borrowing under the facility is priced at the Term Secure Overnight Financing Rate ("SOFR")/Euro Interbank Offered Rate ("EURIBOR")/Simple Sterling Overnight Index Average ("SOINA") plus 102.5 basis points.
+Based on the Company's current credit ratings, the cost of borrowing under the facility is priced at the Term Secure Overnight Financing Rate ("SOFR")/Euro Interbank Offered Rate ("EURIBOR")/Simple Sterling Overnight Index Average ("SONIA") plus 102.5 basis points.
 The Company has the option to request an increase, subject to approval by applicable lenders, in the lenders' commitments in an aggregate amount of \$600 million for a maximum credit facility commitment of \$2.6 billion.
-If the Company's debt rating is downerable by Morely's SEP or Eitch the facility for a maximum credit facility commitment of \$2.6 billion.
 If the Company's debt rating is downgraded by Moody's, S&P or Fitch, the facility fees and borrowing costs would increase, although availability would be unaffected.
 Conversely, an upgrade in the Company's ratings may reduce the facility fees and borrowing costs.

 The Company guarantees borrowings by its subsidiaries under the credit facility.
-The Company must also maintain a ratio of net debt as defined in the credit agreement (total debt after swaps less cash and cash equivalents) as of the last day of each fiscal quarter to EBITDA defined in the credit agreement (total debt after swaps less cash and cash equivalents) as on the last day of each inscar quarter to EBTDA as defined in the credit agreement) for the last four quarters ended of not more than 4.5:1.
-If the Company were to complete an acquisition with a purchase price of over \$500 million, the ratio of net debt to EBITDA would temporarily increase to 5.0:1 for three quarters after completion, at which time the ratio would rever to 4.5:1.
+The Company must also maintain a ratio of net debt as defined in the credit agreement (total debt after swaps less cash and cash equivalents) as of the last day of each fiscal quarter to EBITDA as defined in the credit agreement (earnings before interest, income taxes, depreciation and amortization and other modifications described in the credit agreement) for the last four quarters ended of not more than 4.5:1.
+If the Company were to complete an acquisition with a purchase price of over \$500 million, the ratio of net debt to EBITDA would temporarily increase to 5.0:1 for three quarters after completion, at which time the ratio would revert to 4.5:1.
 As of December 31, 2022, the Company was in compliance with this covenant as its ratio of net debt to EBITDA, as calculated under the terms of its syndicated credit facility, was 1.6:1.